Don’t forget to add the Tax(onomy)

 to ask, “Why do I need it if I have done my due diligence and prepared

-a thoroughly thought out and comprehensive Information Architecture (IA)?”
+Information Architecture (IA)?”
 You are not alone in

 this quandary my friend.
 Both are important building blocks, often